primate-run/primate/docs/docs/requests.md

 [s=request/URL]

 ## Forward
-Forwards the *original WHATWG* `Request`.
+Forwards the **original WHATWG** `Request`.
 The method lives on `RequestFacade`, but what's forwarded is the underlying original request.

-If your handler will pass the request upstream and you don't need to read the disable body parsing on the route.
+If your handler will pass the request upstream and you don't need to read the body, disable body parsing on the route.
 Primate can't know whether you'll call `request.forward()` inside the handler, so you must explicitly **opt out** of body parsing on the route.

-All other aspects of the original request are preserved.
-By default only the `Content-Type` header is forwarded to match the body -- you can specify additional headers to forward.
+Most other aspects of the original request are preserved.
+By default only the `Content-Type` header is forwarded to match the body — you can specify additional headers to forward.

 [s=request/forward]